theSage21/cam-utils/README.md

 Laptop camera utilities.

-*NOTE*: Hogs CPU so you might want ot customize which scripts to run on each frame
+*NOTE*: Hogs CPU so you might want to customize which scripts to run on each frame

 Usage
 -----